microsoft/code-with-engineering-playbook/automated-testing/templates/test_type_template.md

 - [ ] Non-production deployments
 - [ ] Production deployments

-# NOTE: If there is great (clear, succinct) documentation for the technique on the web, supply a pointer and skip the rest of this template.
-No need to re-type content!
+## NOTE: If there is great (clear, succinct) documentation for the technique on the web, supply a pointer and skip the rest of this template.
+No need to re-type content

 ## How to Use

 ### Architecture